 With its harsh squawking calls and aggression towards other birds, you could say the Common (or Indian) Myna is one of Australia’s least popular birds.

-As the results are released for the 2021 Aussie Backyard Bird Count, some bird lovers may be pleased to learn that these birds are no longer one of the ones ruling the national roost, dropping out of Australia’s 10 most common birds.
+As the results are released for the 2021 Aussie Bird Count, some bird lovers may be pleased to learn that these birds are no longer one of the ones ruling the national roost, dropping out of Australia’s 10 most common birds.

-Each year, tens of thousands of Australians head outside to take part in BirdLife Australia’s Aussie Backyard Bird Count, the nation’s largest citizen science event, with this year breaking the record for the most people counting birds in one day.
+Each year, tens of thousands of Australians head outside to take part in BirdLife Australia’s Aussie Bird Count, the nation’s largest citizen science event, with this year breaking the record for the most people counting birds in one day.